GetEvinced/examples/nextjs-react-unit-tester/README.md

 npm test
 ```

+To test a specific method, you can use the convention: `npm test <componentName>` - for example `npm test modal` or `npm test table`.
+This works for every method available on the SDK.

 ## Testing Framework

 This repository utilizes [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) and Jest to test React-based components that follow best practices.